BaksiLi/CS-Hypomnema/README.md

 	Note based on CS50w course.
 It covers Git, Flask, Django et.c.
 1. ***Zsh (Z shell) Development with Comparison to Bash*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	This is a *Learn X in Y minutes*-styled tutorial for using Zsh for development.
 It act as a fast introduction for programmers, esp. those who have knowledge about Bash.

+[//]: # (1.
+Network)

 ## II.
 Algotithmics & Mathematics
 [//]: # (I am also planning to sort out a more detailed general Algorithm note from my previous notes.)
-For reading materials, [*Algorithms*](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) by S. Dasgupta et al is good and concise (recommended by UC San Diego cources), [*Introduction to Algorithms*](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) by T. H. Cormen is a longer and newer one (recommended by MIT cources), [solutions](https://github.com/gzc/CLRS). \*
+For reading materials, [*Algorithms*](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) by S. Dasgupta et al is a good and concise book recommended by UC San Diego courses;
+[*Introduction to Algorithms*](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) by T. H. Cormen recommended by MIT cources is quite detailed in proofs ([solutions](https://github.com/gzc/CLRS) of the exercises also available). \*
 There are also many open-source collections of algorithm implementations, which are useful during study, e.g. in [Python](https://github.com/TheAlgorithms/Python) and [Java](https://github.com/TheAlgorithms/Java).
-Also for visualizations there is [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).
+In addition, for visualizations there is [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).

 1. [***Graph Theory and Algorithms (with Python)***](https://github.com/BaksiLi/CS-Hypomnema/tree/master/Resources/Algorithm/graph.md) ![Editing](https://img.shields.io/badge/status-revising-lightgreen.svg)
+<sub>This note is uploaded but still upon editing for mathematical details.</sub>
 	A summary note from [NET04x](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) (IMTx) and [ALGS202x](https://www.edx.org/course/graph-algorithms-uc-san-diegox-algs202x) (UCSanDiegoX) with a nicely balanced theoretical and pratical content.
+As graph algorithms are important in designing AI, this note provides an example of applying combinatorial game theory to win a game described by graph.
-	If you wish to go deeper in the theory of computational complexity (esp. after studied Chapter IV), reading of *Complexity and NP-Complete Problems* is definately recommended.
+	For anyone who wishes to go deeper in the computational theory (esp. after studied Chapter IV), reading of *Complexity and NP-Complete Problems* is highly recommended.

 1. ***Complexity and NP-Complete Problems*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	A note from [ALGS203x](https://www.edx.org/course/np-complete-problems-uc-san-diegox-algs203x) (UCSanDiegoX).
 It covers NP-completeness, approximate algorithms and algorithm analysis.